Georgios Samaras: 2006–07

-Samaras' first goal of the 2006–07 season came on 20 September, despite this, City lost 2–1 in the League Cup to League One side Chesterfield.
+Samaras' first goal of the 2006–07 season came on 20 September, in a 2–1 loss in the League Cup to League One side Chesterfield.
 Four days later, Samaras scored twice, as Manchester City beat West Ham United 2–0.
 City had won just three of their previous 16 games, and the club, as well as Samaras, had been receiving a lot of criticism from fans.

 On 2 January, Samaras came on as a half-time substitute, and scored twice, as they beat Everton 2–1.

 In March, the Daily Mirror reported that the reason Manchester City were struggling so badly was that they didn't have any quality strikers.
 They went on say that the £6 million spent on Samaras looked like "very bad business" especially compared to the £2.5 million Blackburn Rovers had spent on Benni McCarthy.
 They also described Samaras as looking like a "fish out of water" as he struggled to adapt to the different style of play in England.
 On 10 March, defender Richard Dunne said that he felt the reason that City were performing so badly was that their foreign players, including Samaras, were letting the side down by not working hard enough.
 Samaras responded to his criticisms, by saying that he felt it was Pearce's fault that he wasn't playing well because the manager wasn't giving him a regular run of games.
 He also said that he felt a lot of criticism stemmed from his high transfer fee, saying that it is normal for expensive players to be criticised more than most when they don't play well.
 Samaras also said that he had come through tougher periods than this and his self-belief would not be shaken, he said that his desire was to become a Champions League player.